citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `image_ami` (String) AMI of the AWS image to be used as the template image for the machine catalog.
 - `master_image` (String) The name of the virtual machine image that will be used.
-- `security_groups` (List of String) List of security groups to associate with the machine.
+- `security_groups` (List of String) Security groups to associate with the machine.
 When omitted, the default security group of the VPC will be used by default.
 - `service_offering` (String) The AWS VM Sku to use when creating machines.
 - `tenancy_type` (String) Tenancy type of the machine.
 Choose between `Shared`, `Instance` and `Host`.

+Optional:

+- `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
+When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--aws_machine_config--image_update_reboot_options))
+- `master_image_note` (String) The note for the master image.

+<a id="nestedatt--provisioning_scheme--aws_machine_config--image_update_reboot_options"></a>
+### Nested Schema for `provisioning_scheme.aws_machine_config.image_update_reboot_options`

+Required:

+- `reboot_duration` (Number) Approximate maximum duration over which the reboot cycle runs, in minutes.
+Set to `-1` to skip reboot, and perform image update on the VDAs on next shutdown.
+Set to `0` to reboot all machines immediately.

+Optional:

+- `warning_duration` (Number) Time in minutes prior to a machine reboot at which a warning message is displayed in all user sessions on that machine.
+When omitted, no warning about reboot will be displayed in user session.
+- `warning_message` (String) Warning message displayed in user sessions on a machine scheduled for a reboot.
+The optional pattern '%m%' is replaced by the number of minutes until the reboot.
+- `warning_repeat_interval` (Number) Number of minutes to wait before showing the reboot warning message again.

 <a id="nestedatt--provisioning_scheme--azure_machine_config"></a>